LemmyNet/lemmy-docs/src/administration/backup_and_restore.md

 When using docker or ansible, there should be a `volumes` folder, which contains both the database, and all the pictures.
 Copy this folder to the new instance to restore your data.

-### Incremental Database backup
+### Full Database backup

-To incrementally backup the DB to an `.sql.gz` file, you can run:
+To take a complete backup of the DB to a `.sql.gz` file, you can run:

 ```bash
 docker-compose exec postgres pg_dumpall -c -U lemmy | gzip > lemmy_dump_`date +%Y-%m-%d"_"%H_%M_%S`.sql.gz